-For 2018, the Western Union Foundation launched Global program – called WU Scholars.
+For 2018, the Western Union Foundation launched Global Scholarship Program – called WU Scholars.
 Potential candidates must be pursuing an undergraduate degree in science, technology, engineering, mathematics, or business/entrepreneurship.

-The Western Union Foundation Global program also referred to as WU Scholars, is a program designed to support young people and their efforts to pursue a post-secondary education.
+The Western Union Foundation Global Scholarship Program also referred to as WU Scholars, is a program designed to support young people and their efforts to pursue a post-secondary education.

 User Review( votes)